Editor's Note: This editorial was originally published Feb. 15, 2010.

 However none of that excuses the most shocking aspect in this case -- the use of a police attack dog, which, the Grand Jury letter implies, may well have been set on Campbell just before he was fatally shot for alleged noncompliance.
 The Grand Jury letter indicates that no other officer except Frashour saw Campbell's hands move toward the back waistband of his pants.
 It begs the question: Was Campbell running away from an attack dog loosed on him by an officer, only to be shot because he was running away?

 Each and every city leader should be aware of the special brand of fear – and repulsion – inspired by the use of police dogs against unarmed African Americans in this country.
 The tools Bull Connor used to beat down Civil Rights marchers, the weapons used by enslavers against those who would have escaped from bondage, police dogs have no place on the scene of a "welfare check" on a suicidally-despondent Black man.

 We are watching with interest how the tragic death of Aaron Campbell is soon to play out on the national stage.
+(Update: read about the court's order to rehire Frashour.)
 But in the meantime – if you are in crisis in Portland, think twice before you bring in law enforcement.